iamhosseindhv/React-Express-boilerplate/README.md

 # React-Express-Boilerplate
-Boilerplate for an react+express app, tailored to my needs
+Boilerplate for an react+express app, tailored to my needs.

 ## Usage

-Step 1: clone the repo
+Step 1: clone the repository.

 ```